World’s Greatest Country?

 Let’s talk instead about attorneys!

-Television commercials in this country sell one of three things—drugs, charities, or lawyers.
+Television commercials in this country sell one of three things—drugs, charities, and lawyers.
 “Were you ever exposed to XYZ?
 If so, you may be eligible for a payout.
 Get in touch now to talk about filing a suit…” recommend the sleezy attorneys in bad suits.

 Like prescription medications and sugary foods, lawsuits have become an industry in this country.
 We should all aspire to go our whole lives without one, but they are being pushed on us from all angles.